TaktiCool/CLib/docs/stateMachine.md

 > Maintainer: joko // Jonas

 Statemachine is a simplifed Statemachine. it is missing features like transitions, Entry and Exit State Actions, and Conditions.
 It is based around Returns of the State.

 ## Statemachine
 The Statemachine is Stored on a Object of Type [`<Location>`]

 ## Statemachine Config
+TODO

+## Functions
-## CLib_fnc_addStatemachineState
+### CLib_fnc_addStatemachineState

 Parameter(s):
 * [`<Statemachine>`] Statemachine Object